aisingapore/TagUI/README.md

 - live mode to try steps or code in real-time
 - option to auto-upload run results online
 - run by schedule, command line, API URL
-- advance outgoing API calls to webservices
+- advanced outgoing API calls to webservices

 ### HOW IT WORKS
 TagUI converts your intentions in simple natural language into lines of working JavaScript code that perform web automation.
 Under the hood, it uses CasperJS, PhantomJS & SlimerJS.
 As an example, TagUI will instantly convert the automation flow below into 100+ lines of JavaScript code and automatically perform the steps to download a report.
 This makes it easy for rapid prototyping, deployment and maintenance of web automation.